You Cross My Path: Reception

 You Cross My Path was met with generally favourable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 69, based on 14 reviews.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 69, based on 14 reviews.

 Many reviewers praised the songwriting, going as far as to call it the band's best release in several years.
 Erlewine said they boost the "rhythms and tak[e] risks in their production, all without abandoning the classicist structures they've relied upon" since their self-titled album.
-He felt that the tracks "aren't growers, they're immediate -- but what is compelling is the variety of sounds" as they took "risks again without losing their identity".
-Michaela Annot of Drowned in Sound wrote that the album "chooses to resolutely endorse the same style of music that they’ve offering up for the past twenty years".
-Her sole issue being Burgess' "vocal delivery and maudlin lyrics", and while it was not an "invigorating brew," the mix of "swirling Hammond and ponderous bass and drums stays on the right side of tepid most of the time".
-Gill called a "triumphant reaffirmation of the band's essential qualities", adding that "whatever betrayal or disappointment Burgess has suffered, it clearly hasn't dimmed either his spirit or the band's knack for engaging melodies".
-John Bergstrom of PopMatters wrote that it was the band's "best album in a decade, not to mention one of the best albums of the year, is a bit of a surprise".
-He mentioned that "whether it’s sheer desperation, reinvigoration, or both, they sound more confident than they have since their heyday".
-The Line of Best Fit writer Rich Thane, whose interest in the band waned over the years, was surprised by it, saying that they "reinvented themselves once more".
-The Observer writer Jim Butler said that the band "have never been afraid of proclaiming their influences", showcasing here the influence from New Order, and "the result, [...] is a melodic and hard-fought triumph".
+He felt that the tracks "aren't growers, they're immediate -- but what is compelling is the variety of sounds," as they took "risks again without losing their identity."
+Michaela Annot of Drowned in Sound wrote that the album "chooses to resolutely endorse the same style of music that they've offering up for the past twenty years."
+Her sole issue was Burgess' "vocal delivery and maudlin lyrics", and while it was not an "invigorating brew," the mix of "swirling Hammond and ponderous bass and drums stays on the right side of tepid most of the time."
+Gill called it a "triumphant reaffirmation of the band's essential qualities", adding that "whatever betrayal or disappointment Burgess has suffered, it clearly hasn't dimmed either his spirit or the band's knack for engaging melodies."
+John Bergstrom of PopMatters wrote that it was the band's "best album in a decade, not to mention one of the best albums of the year, is a bit of a surprise."
+He mentioned that "whether it's sheer desperation, reinvigoration, or both, they sound more confident than they have since their heyday."
+The Line of Best Fit writer Rich Thane, whose interest in the band waned over the years, was surprised by it, saying that they "reinvented themselves once more."
+The Observer writer Jim Butler said that the band "ha[s] never been afraid of proclaiming their influences", showcasing here the influence from New Order, and "the result [...] is a melodic and hard-fought triumph."